Condemned Ohio killer of 2 asks parole board for mercy

 Otte, 45, was sentenced to die for the Feb.
 12, 1992, killing of Robert Wasikowski and the Feb.
 13, 1992, killing of Sharon Kostura.
 Both slayings took place in an apartment building in Parma, in suburban Cleveland.

-The board planned an all-day hearing Thursday and will make its recommendation by March to Gov. John Kasich, who has the final say.
+The board concluded an all-day hearing late Thursday afternoon on Otte’s request.
+The board will make its recommendation by March to Gov. John Kasich, who has the final say.

 Otte’s execution is set for March 15, but it’s up in the air because of Ohio’s ongoing problems finding lethal injection drugs that pass constitutional muster.

 Many Ohio offenders who killed multiple people are serving life without parole, Otte’s attorneys argue.
-Those include three ex-death row inmates who received clemency from Ohio governors, including Shawn Hawkins, convicted of a 1989 double killing in the Cincinnati area and spared by Kasich six years ago.
+Those include three ex-death row inmates who received clemency from Ohio governors, including Shawn Hawkins, convicted of a 1989 double killing in the Cincinnati area and spared by Kasich, a Republican, six years ago.

 The Cuyahoga County prosecutor argues Otte still won’t take full responsibility and tries to blame others, including the victims.